BartekPog/Messenger-analysis/readme.md

 # Messenger Report Generator

-For many of us, messenger is the main communicator.
+For many of us, Messenger is the main communicator.
 It contains a lot of information about ourselves and our relationships.
 This repository contains a script that generates a bunch of charts about **your messages history**.

 #### Charts this project generates: